unfoldingWord-dev/Unlocked-Greek-Lexicon-Info/docs/goals.rst

 #### Explanation:

-This is a frequent use in the NT
+This is a frequent use in the New Testament

 #### Citations: